Gazler/githug/README.md

  * reset - Reset the current level or reset the level to a given name or path
  * levels - List all the levels

-### For teachers

-After cloning this repo (... or a forked repo populated with custom levels tailored to your course), your students should be instructed on how to build and start the interactive application using Docker, as follows:

-    docker run --name github-orwa -it $(docker build -q .)

-... where the student is advised to replace _orwa_ with his/her own name.
-In case of multiple students sharing the same computer, different containers can be ran from the same image with their own state representing the progress of each student.

-After solving a number of levels, the student should "exit" the container by pressing CTRL+D or typing `exit`, which will save their progress automatically in the `/data` volume inside the continer.

-To pick up from where the student left off.
-The following command can be used:

-    docker start -ai githug-orwa

-... with `githug-orwa` replaced with the name of the container used when running the built image.

-At the end of the course, the students should be instructed on how to export the contents of the `/data` folder, which can be saved and submitted using th LMS of the school (e.g. Moodle).
 ## Change Log

 The change log is available on the wiki.
 [Change log](https://github.com/Gazler/githug/wiki/Change-Log)